FarihaAnis/Age-Prediction-Based-on-Gut-Microbiome-Profiles/README.md

 # Age Prediction Based on Gut Microbiome Profiles

 ## Objective
-Develop machine learning models to predict an individual's age using gut microbiome profiles.
+To develop machine learning models to predict an individual's age using gut microbiome profiles.
 This project identifies microbial community composition patterns linked to age and optimizes predictive performance.

 ## Tools and Libraries
 - **Data Manipulation**: `pandas`, `dplyr`